- Associate Professor

 - 2011.
 "Thinking with the Thalamus: Lobotomy and the Rhetoric of Emotional Impairment."
 Journal of Literary and Cultural Disability Studies , (5.2): 187-200 .

 - 2010.
 "The Skeleton on the Couch: The Eagleton Affair, Rhetorical Disability, and the Stigma of Mental Illness (reprinted in Neurorhetorics, forthcoming from Routledge)."
 Rhetoric Society Quarterly , (40.5): 459-478 .

 - 2009.
 "A Dark History: Memories of Lobotomy in the New Era of Psychosurgery."
 Medicine Studies , (1.4): 367-378 .

 - 2009.
 "Visions of Disability in a Technocratic Society."
 DataCritica: International Journal of Critical Statistics 3.1 , (3.1): 43-45 .

-- 2016.
-Biocitizenship: Lively Subjects, Embodied Action, and Posthuman Politics (co-edited with Kelly Happe and Marina Levina).
-New York: NYU Press (forthcoming) .
+- 2018.
+Biocitizenship: The Politics of Bodies, Governance, and Power (co-edited with Kelly Happe and Marina Levina).
+New York: NYU Press .